-Starting with your WiFi, it’s important you pick a service which delivers super-fast internet access and which is easy to connect to and which provides you with behavioural marketing opportunities.
+Starting with your Wi-Fi, it’s important you pick a service which delivers superfast internet access and which is easy to connect to and which provides you with behavioral marketing opportunities.

 If you find premises with a kitchen that’s pretty much ready to go, you might be lucky enough to only have to invest in a few pieces of equipment that aren’t already there.

-Franchises are incredibly popular for restauranteurs.
-They represent a quicker route to market, a pre-existing audience and plenty of support from a much larger organisation.
+Franchises are incredibly popular for restaurateurs.
+They represent a quicker route to market, a pre-existing audience and plenty of support from a much larger organization.

 However, as you’d expect, running a franchised restaurant comes with its own costs, in addition to those we’ve already explored in this guide.